St. John's Archcathedral, Warsaw: Historic images

-Prewar photo of cathedral, with distinctive English-Gothic façade.
+Prewar photo of cathedral, with the distinctive Neo-Gothic façade.

 Sculptures

 Recumbent effigy of Duke Janusz III of Masovia, by Bernardino de Gianotis, 1528–30.

 Recumbent effigy of Duke Stanisław I of Masovia.
 Commissioned, 1526, by Princess Anna of Masovia.

 The Rococo Chapel of the Immaculate Conception with an effigy of the Virgin Mary.

 Monument to Stanisław Małachowski, made in Rome by François Laboureur, to Thorvaldsen's design.